BIDMCDigitalPsychiatry/LAMP-platform/docs/03-about/03-publications.md

 ```

-### Validation of an ecological momentary assessment to measure processing speed and executive function in schizophrenia
+### Validation of an ecological momentary assessment to measure processing speed and executive function in schizophrenia.

 [![](assets/NPJ Schiz 12.21.2021.png)](assets/NPJ Schiz 12.21.2021.pdf)